wwagner4/vsoc/vsoc-ga-2018/doc/articles/results.md

 training goals where attained.

 #### Categories
-The results of the 7 populations can be fit into three categories as shown by the following diagram.
+The following diagram shows that the populations can be fit into three categories

 ![categories](https://raw.githubusercontent.com/wwagner4/vsoc/master1/vsoc-ga-2018/doc/articles/resources/results/iter4/cattrainGaB03.png)

 * One Kicker [OK]
 * All Kickers [AL]
 * One Goalgetter [OG]

-**OG** teams include one player hitting the ball as often as he can.
+The **OK** teams include one player hitting the ball as often as he can.
 The hitting player moves slowly towards the ball and hits it very soft so that he can hit it again and again.
-The other players usually keep their initial behaviour.
+The other players.
 NOT WHAT WE WANTED.
 ![categories](https://raw.githubusercontent.com/wwagner4/vsoc/master1/vsoc-ga-2018/doc/articles/resources/results/iter4/OKtrainGaB03.png)

 In **AL** Teams all players are are kicking the ball.
 They are not very focused on that aim but at least all players are kicking.
 SOMHOW WHAT WE WANTED TO GET.
 ![categories](https://raw.githubusercontent.com/wwagner4/vsoc/master1/vsoc-ga-2018/doc/articles/resources/results/iter4/ALtrainGaB03.png)

-The **OG** category represents teams where one player is scoring goals, but the other two are not evolving at all
+The **OG** category represents teams where one player is scoring goals, but the other two are not evolving at all.
+NOT WHAT WE WANTED.
 ![categories](https://raw.githubusercontent.com/wwagner4/vsoc/master1/vsoc-ga-2018/doc/articles/resources/results/iter4/OGtrainGaB03.png)

-TODO Description of OG + Diagram that sows that behaviour

 # Iteration 3
 ## Aims and Principles